 While this may seem harsh at first, it parallels what you can expect on the job.
 If you regularly turn in “almost-there” work in a professional setting, you can expect to be looking for a new job in short order.
 Your work must be of acceptable level.
 Of course, you should strive to do exceptional work rather than just acceptable - so there is a possible 5% bonus on criteria-graded assignments for exceptional work.

-Given the use of criterion grading, each Milestone release must meet all of these requirements:
+Given the use of criterion grading, each Sprint Release must meet all of these requirements:

-Remember, you must complete ALL the requirements above to earn points for your milestone.
+Remember, you must complete ALL the requirements above to earn points for your release.
 Skipping documentation or testing will result in NO POINTS EARNED even if your program works!

 Rather than taking attendance every day, which cuts into our class time, I instead record absences as negative points in the corresponding categories.
 You can find two assignments in the Absences module: